-“Often in oncology, we come together to discuss tough cases where there is no standard of care, per se,” said Ben Park, M.D., Donna Hall Chair in Breast Cancer and Professor of Medicine and director of precision oncology at Vanderbilt-Ingram Cancer Center.
+“Often in oncology, we come together to discuss tough cases where there is no standard of care, per se,” said Ben Park, M.D., Donna Hall Chair in Breast Cancer at Vanderbilt University Medical Center and director of precision oncology at Vanderbilt-Ingram Cancer Center.
 “Molecular tumor boards are exactly the same idea, but we’re looking at molecular testing of a patient’s cancer.”

-Park came to Vanderbilt one year ago with a goal of expanding on the molecular tumor board he started at Johns Hopkins University.
+Park came to Vanderbilt in 2018 with a goal of expanding on the molecular tumor board he started at Johns Hopkins University.
 The initial idea arose from a cancer patient in Baltimore whose sequencing data were being evaluated by a colleague, Park said.

 “Her report suggested that she should be on an experimental medicine, but in doing so she was forgoing standard of care that could have prolonged life in her type of disease.
 More troublesome was that the mutation in question was not a real ‘driver’ mutation – there was little chance of the experimental drug working.”

 “We bring in the expertise from across many disciplines and departments and come up with a consensus of how we’re going to help these patients.”